miketz/rapid-serial-visual-presentation/README.md

 Speed reading tool.
 Display text 1 word at a time.
 Show the next word after a delay.
 This is known as "rapid serial visual presentation" or RSVP for short.
-The main idea is your eyes can focus in the same spot, with more time spent abosorbing words, less time moving your eyes left to right.
+The main idea is your eyes can focus in the same spot, with more time spent absorbing words, less time moving your eyes left to right.

 This technique allows reading text on small screens without scrolling, as only 1 word needs to fit on the screen.